-Quickening refers to the first movements of your baby in your uterus that you can actually feel.
-If you’re wondering when you’ll experience it — and what it feels like — then we’ve got the details.
+If you’re wondering when you’ll experience quickening — and what it feels like — then we’ve got the details.

 Put simply, quickening is the term used to describe the first fluttery sensations you feel during your pregnancy when your baby-to-be moves in your uterus.

 Quickening in pregnancy is the feeling of baby moving in your uterus.

 So as for what’s happening during quickening, baby could be doing their first stretch, first wriggle ‒ their first movements.

 As you’ll soon learn, there’s more to fetal movement than just kicking.

 By around week 15, your baby is moving their head, opening and closing their mouth, moving their arms, and sucking their thumb.